- Category: Visiting Information

 - Food items (gum, candy, etc.) from outside the prison shall not be allowed.

 - Visitors shall not be permitted to bring pets or other animals onto prison property.
-Seeing-eye dogs are permitted.
+Service dogs are permitted with application.

 - Visitors shall not be permitted to bring cameras or audio/video recording devices, cell phones or pagers into the visiting area.